jdrain/SCIAA_spellcheck/README.md

 ![alt-text](https://travis-ci.org/jdrain/SCIAA_spellcheck.svg?branch=master)

 1. Improvements Needed
+  + support fields that are multiple lines
+  + support fields that are circled
+  + support fields that are on the next line from the field name
   + spellcheck just needs to be better in general.
 Although it may be close to the point of diminishing returns...
 2. Usage